-New York City clothing closets and thrift stores.
+New York City free clothing closets and thrift stores.

 Most of the centers rely heavily on donations from the community.
 Resources are always limited, and unfortunately not everyone will be able to receive free clothing or other support.
 Some of the items in highest demand tend to be winter coats for children, professional suits or dresses, shoes, and also assistance around the holidays.
 So those items will be distributed in short order.
 Some of the New York City thrift stores may also sell gently used furniture, cribs, or appliances.
 If your income is low enough, the clothing closet or thrift store may provide a voucher so you can receive the item for free.